Why Do I Experience Stomach Pains?

 If the area around the womb ruptures and bleeds then symptoms can worsen.
 It’s important to go to hospital immediately, because if an ectopic pregnancy isn’t treated in time then the consequences can be fatal for the mother.

 The pancreas is an organ located behind the stomach, in the upper part of the abdomen.
 When your pancreas becomes inflamed, you can experience a sensation of burning and stomach pains in the upper or middle part of your stomach.
 Pancreatitis creates oppressive pain, and the main symptom is several episodes of vomiting.
 As it’s an acute process, you won’t show any weight loss.

 The discomfort can be unexpected and even disappear in a few days.
 It can also become chronic, and affect you for years.
 Consult your doctor if you feel the following symptoms in addition to the pain in your stomach:

 - Pain that increases after eating

 Small protrusions that form in the inner lining of the digestive system, most often in the lower part of the large intestine (colon), are called diverticula.
 In general, they don’t cause problems.
 However, sometimes they can become inflamed or infected.

 In that case, diverticulitis occurs, which is more common in people over 50 years old.
 Diverticulitis can cause severe abdominal pain, fever, nausea and changes in bowel habits.
 While mild diverticulitis can be treated with rest, dietary changes and antibiotics, in more severe cases it may require surgery.

 Endometriosis is a disease in which the endometrium, the tissue that lines the uterus internally, starts to protrude out of it.
-It’s one of the most common gynecological diseases and its symptoms include pelvic pain and, in some cases, infertility.

 Although there’s no cure for endometriosis, there are treatments to relieve pain and treatments for infertility related to endometriosis.